PhoenixTales/phoenixthegame.com/faq/en.md

   <p>Es gibt eine ukrainische Modifikation mit dem gleichen Namen, die sich ebenfalls der Rekonstruktion von Alpha Material verschrieben hat; dieses Projekt hat nichts mit Phoenix Tales und unserem zweiten Akt zu tun.</p>
   </details>
   -->

+#### Features of Nemesis ("Gothic Sequel")

+* "Alpha-Sequel": A reconstruction of the Sequel on the basis of Orpheus (alpha style, game world etc.), with all four chapters as they were planned for the Sequel - and additional chapters inbetween, in form of an intelligent and profound enhancement of the originally planned (work in progress) story.
+* Reconstruction of the modified Sequel game world (Old Camp and Mountain Fortress) on the basis of and in accordance with our alpha/concept version of the colony; modification of the rest of the game world in a similar style according to the Sequel teams concepts (New Camp, Free Mine, Psi Camp, Surface).
+* Access to the Outside World: Explore the world beyond the colony.
+In Phoenix you will also be able to explore the *real* Khorinis, the great Ore city as it was presented to us in the Comic, in form of an "Add-In" to the Sequel plot.
+* Four - in parts quite differing - plots depending on the chosen guild/class in the game, through which one experiences the complex story each from a different perspective; every plot opens up a new view on the tale and the events that the player causes or witnesses in course of the playable drama.
+* New guilds and classes for the player.
+* A variety of new NPCs with meaningful characters and some in depth character development.
+* Comprehensive enhancement of the lore by tying up to the diverse loose ends of the original with an obsession for detail, without loosing the feeling of a contingent and threatening world beyond.
+* In parts hand-written notes and hand-drawn ingame artworks.
+* New animation repertoire for new skills and crafts.
+* Diverse new books and other ingame writings.
+* Consequent development of the gothic/wabi-sabi artstyle; the colony and the outside world are gloomier than ever before.
+* New vegetation that is linked with the story and gameplay.
+* Discarded skills from the Sequel: (Armory, fletching (bow & arrow making), cooking, enhanced rune making, staff fighting) and new skills (acrobatics II & III, enhanced forging, shield fighting, scroll writing, ...).
+* New monsters (demonic variations from the Sequel, undead variations and a few completely new monsters).
+* New items (plants, food, armors, robes, weapons, arrow types etc.)
+* Two new dungeons.
+* New Soundtrack with samples from KaiRo, based on the drafts of Marco Rademacher for the Sequel and our own ideas.

+#### Why are you including Khorinis into your Sequel reconstruction?

+Was this planned for the Sequel?
+No.
+In fact the Sequel team worked under various limitations and had almost no 3D modelers, which is why they had chosen to restrict the scope of their project consciously by only modifying the existing world instead of adding a new world outside.
+The conflict that led to the cancellation of the Sequel had also to do with this fact: When the publisher wanted to publish the Sequel, which was meant as an Addon, under the title of "Gothic 2", Mike intervened on principle reasons, since he was of the opinion that a game called "Gothic 2" must feature a new world to explore.
+By realising the Sequel and yet building a new world to explore, we attempt to reconcile Nyul and Mike and contribute a little to break up and heal the old scar tissue of the conflict.

+Being non-commercial, by not being limited by time or financial dependencies, we are giving justice to the original Sequel and turn it into a worthy successor.
+To us this cannot mean to copy it blindly and restrict ourselves as much as them.
+It means to take everything they wanted to do and complete it by what could have been done on top of that, when having less restrictions and unlimited ressources.
+The Sequel we work on can be seen as a game as it could have turned out when both Piranha Bytes teams could have worked together instead of cancelling the project and throwing half of them out and when this united team followed the Gothic Alpha and Sequel art direction and their own lore and sources with the utmost consistency and love for detail instead of forgetting or changing half of it.
+While this is just an unrealistic dream of what could have been in theory, here we are, trying to make it come true in practice.

 ### What about the official successors?